Pakistan’s PM vows to fight on after Parliament ousts him

-ISLAMABAD (AP) — The ouster of Prime Minister Imran Khan in a parliamentary no-confidence vote early Sunday set Pakistan on an uncertain political path, with Khan calling on supporters to take to the streets in protest and the political opposition preparing to install his replacement.
+ISLAMABAD (AP) — The ouster of Prime Minister Imran Khan in a parliamentary no-confidence vote early Sunday set Pakistan on an uncertain political path, with his supporters taking to the streets in protest and the political opposition preparing to install his replacement.

+Tens of thousands of Khan supporters marched in cities across Pakistan, waving large party flags and vowing support.
+The youth, who make up the backbone of Khan’s supporters, dominated the crowds.

+In the southern Arabian Sea port city of Karachi more than 20,000 shouted slogans promising Khan’s return to power.
+In the capital of Islamabad, the lights from thousands of supporters lit up the night sky as Khan made his way through the crowd atop a brightly colored truck.

 Khan was brought down after a day of drama and often vitriolic remarks.
 His supporters accused Washington of orchestrating his ouster and his party walked out of Parliament shortly before the vote.
 In the end, 174 lawmakers in the 342-seat Parliament voted to depose him, two more than the required simple majority.